oicjacky/oicjacky.github.io/projects.md

 ---
 layout: page
 title: Projects
-subtitle: This page will link to my github repository.
+subtitle: This page will link to my github repositories.
 ---

 ## Postgraduate studies